cartrawler/cartrawler.github.io/docs/reactive native/androidIntegration.md

 ```

-* To trigger the CarTrawler flow we created a activity in our android project called CTFlowActivity.kt that initiates the flow, and sends the result back to the Reactive Native side
+* To trigger the CarTrawler flow we created a activity in our Android project called CTFlowActivity.kt that initiates the flow, and sends the result back to the Reactive Native side
 ```kotlin
 class CTFlowActivity : ReactActivity() {